mossan-hoshi/zenn-articles-public/books/b2326637fec195/prompts.md

 I'm planning to create content for beginners in software architecture to learn about the characteristics, advantages and disadvantages of each architecture through a story that unfolds as if the architecture were a building, a city, or a fortress.

 ### [Various information]
-{architecture name}= peer-to-peer architecture {Architecture Metaphor}=Cooperative Village {Title}=Network of Equality
-{Story Summary}=A village thrives on the equal cooperation of its residents, with each villager responsible for maintaining the community.
-This story explores the internal structure of this distributed network, the relationships between villagers, and the challenges they face in ensuring security, trust, and efficient resource sharing.
+{architecture name}=Microkernel Architecture
+{architecture metaphor}=Modular Factory
+{Title}=The Kernel Conundrum
+{Story Summary}=A highly adaptable factory centered around an aprocessing unit（kernel）surrounded by interchangeable plug-in modules.
+This story illustrates the extensibility and adaptability of the microkernel architecture by depicting a factory manager who solves the challenges of maintaining a stable kernel while incorporating and adjusting new modules for various tasks。
 {Constraints}=[
    "Headings according to context." ,
-    "Include story-appropriate Python code with comment."   , "The amount of text in the story should be approximately 1200 words （it can be shorter than 1200 words if the characteristics, advantages, and disadvantages can be adequately explained）."  , "Includes mermaid code for class diagrams with multiplicity and comments." , "Make sure that the contents of the document show the feature, advantage, and disadvantage of the architecture.", ]
+    "Include story-appropriate python code with comment."   , "Include in your narrative the 'features,' 'advantages', 'disadvantages,' and 'countermeasures to disadvantages' of that architecture.", "'features,' 'advantages' and 'disadvantages,' should contain story text and a bulleted list with keywords to summarize the points., "If you are migrating to another software architecture in the 'Countermeasures to Disadvantages', please specify the name of that software architecture.", "The total number of words should be approximately 3000 words."  , "Include UML diagrams mermaid codes that describe the structure of the code as needed." , "Make sure that the contents of the document show the feature, advantage, and disadvantage of the architecture.", "Write in Japanese"
+]
 ===

 Please tell your story under the conditions of the above[Various information].
+When you have written out 200 words, stop, and when I say "continue," write out the next 200 words after the point where you stopped (repeat this procedure until you have output the full article).

 {architecture name}=Monolithic Architecture